syncfusion-content/asp.netwebforms-docs/aspnet/Tab/Integration-with-other-controls.md

 documentation: ug
 ---

-#  Integration with other controls
+# Integration with other controls in ASP.NET Web Forms Tab

 You can provide more customization to the Tab with rating control as content for describing the item rating value.